Last Updated on January 14, 2022 by Grow with Bovees

 While a palm tree can cost anywhere between $15 to $45 for a three-gallon tree, larger trees taller than 10 feet can cost anywhere between a few hundred dollars to thousands of dollars.

-When buying a palm tree, you also need to consider the cost of upkeep, which can run into hundreds of dollars for a single tree.
+When checking palm tree cost, you also need to consider the cost of upkeep, which can run into hundreds of dollars for a single tree.